The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Berne Convention for the Protection of Literary and Artistic Works (1886): This Universal Treaty guarantees that literary and artistic creations are safeguarded in all member nations, including India.

-• Paris Convention for the Protection of Industrial Property (1883): This treaty governs the protection of patents, trademarks, and designs of industrial products among member countries.
+• Paris Convention for the Protection of Industrial Property (1883): This treaty governs the protection of patents, trademarks, and industrial designs among member countries.
 Permitting creators in one nation to acquire protection in others.

-• Madrid Protocol: India is a member of the Madrid Protocol, which facilitates the registration of trademarks across multiple nations with a single application for businesses and individuals.
+• Madrid Protocol (1989): India has been a member of the Madrid Protocol since 2013, which facilitates the registration of trademarks across multiple nations with a single application for businesses and individuals.

-• Geneva Convention on the Protection of New Varieties of Plants (UPOV): India is a signatory to the UPOV Convention, which protects new plant species through intellectual property rights.
+• Geneva Convention on the Protection of New Varieties of Plants (UPOV): The UPOV Convention provides intellectual property protection for new plant species.
+However, India is not a member.

 Significant Amendments